IntelLabs/Open-Omics-Acceleration-Framework/pipelines/deepvariant-based-germline-variant-calling-fq2vcf/README.md

 ```

 ### 7. Run the pipeline
-Note that the script uses default setting for creating multiple mpi ranks based on the system configuration information using hostfile.
+Note that the script uses default setting for creating multiple MPI ranks based on the system configuration information using hostfile.
 ```bash
 bash run_pipeline_cluster.sh [docker | podman | "sudo docker"]
 * docker/podman/"sudo docker" : optional argument.
 It takes docker by default.